| The Hoodectomy procedure is fairly

 What are the main reasons a woman would

+want to have a Clitoral Unhooding done?
 I’ve discovered that in most cases, the main reason is always the

 same.
 The woman wants to have the procedure done to help her reach orgasm